 First, the provision was included in a larger piece of legislation.
 This is nothing out of the ordinary.
 In order to make a small statutory change such as this, it is absolutely necessary to find a legislative vehicle to do so.
 It happens all the time.

 Second, because the statutory change is rather minor and not particularly exciting, it did not receive much attention until detractors began attacking the provision based largely on a false understanding of what it does.
-To be precise, the provision mandates the Secretary of Agriculture’s to use his or her authority to introduce temporary requirements that allow GMO seed to still be grown under regulatory oversight while legal challenges are pending on an earlier decision by USDA that the product is safe.
-This is an authority that the Secretary of Agriculture has used in the past in the case of sugar beets and the authority has been affirmed in federal court.
+To be precise, the provision mandates that the secretary of agriculture use his or her authority to introduce temporary requirements that allow GM seed to still be grown under regulatory oversight while legal challenges are pending on an earlier decision by USDA that the product is safe.
+This is an authority that the secretary of agriculture has used in the past in the case of sugar beets, and the authority has been affirmed in federal court.
 Congress has had several hearings on the regulatory process and judicial challenges to GMO approvals.
 Despite its simplicity, and the fact that it had broad support for the agriculture community and bipartisan support in Congress, the Farmer Assurance Provision did receive quite a bit of public debate once it had been introduced at the committee level and before Congress voted on it.

-Finally, the language is incorrectly seen as only helping Monsanto.
-It is true that the highest profile challenges to USDA’s regulatory reviews of GMOs have involved Monsanto technology.
-However, the biggest beneficiaries of the Farmer Assurance Provision are farmers like myself as well as small and public biotech researchers.
-After adopting herbicide tolerant alfalfa because it is safer for the environment and helped us create a healthier crop rotation, my family was unable to plant the most productive and profitable GMO seeds for several years and we feared that we might have to destroy our crop or that we might not being able to sell what we harvested.
-This was entirely due to procedural lawsuits that have since failed and USDA’s original decisions have been upheld.
+Finally, the language is incorrectly seen as helping only Monsanto.
+It is true that the highest-profile challenges to USDA’s regulatory reviews of GMOs have involved Monsanto technology.
+However, the biggest beneficiaries of the Farmer Assurance Provision are farmers like me, as well as small and public biotech researchers.
+After adopting herbicide-tolerant alfalfa because it is safer for the environment and helped us create a healthier crop rotation, my family was unable to plant the most productive and profitable GM seeds for several years, and we feared that we might have to destroy our crop or that we might not being able to sell what we harvested.
+This was due entirely to procedural lawsuits that have since failed, and USDA's original decisions have been upheld.
 The Farmer Assurance Provision reduces this risk in the future.
-In addition, attempts such as this to strengthen regulation and make the process more predictable will ensure small companies and public researchers will have an incentive to invest in new, beneficial GMO technology and can compete with larger innovators who have the means to overcome excessively burdensome and costly regulatory and legal barriers.
+In addition, attempts such as this to strengthen regulation and make the process more predictable will ensure small companies and public researchers will have an incentive to invest in new, beneficial GM technology and can compete with larger innovators who have the means to overcome excessively burdensome and costly regulatory and legal barriers.